rsdn/CodeJam/PerfTests/docs/Intro.md

 >
 >Here and below all samples are based on NUnit framework.
 Actually there's no significant difference, only things to change are package name and test frameworks attributes.
 For example how to use CodeJam.PerfTests with other test frameworks check  [MS perftest example](Example.MSTest.md) and [xUnit perftest test example](Example.xUnit.md).

-1. Create a new unit test project (*~Set targeting to .net 4.5.2+, previous FW versions are not supported for now~*).
+1. Create a new unit test project (*--Set targeting to .net 4.6+, previous FW versions are not supported for now--*).
 2. Add a reference to the [CodeJam.PerfTests.NUnit](https://www.nuget.org/packages/CodeJam.PerfTests.NUnit) nuget package.
 3. Add a file with the following code:
 ```c#